In Canada, hockey’s return is a partial sign of normalcy during precarious times

 “That really piqued my interest and got me excited,” said Bath, a 29-year-old urban planner and Toronto Maple Leafs fan.
 “I almost felt like a little kid seeing a movie star or something.”

-Bath, who has played hockey since he was a 5-year-old boy, said he is “ecstatic” about the return of the game.
+Bath, who has played hockey since he was 5 years old, said he is “ecstatic” about the return of the game.
 He participates in a fantasy league with work colleagues and recently bought a subscription television package so he could watch out-of-market games.

 “It’s definitely weird having a preseason game in July,” he said, “but I’m so excited for it to be back that I can get over the fact that there’s going to be a Stanley Cup awarded in September.”